 Pangbourne College will offer the courses outlined in this booklet subject to staffing availability and student numbers.
 It may, in certain circumstances, become impractical to run subjects if fewer than three students opt for it.
-In such situations, we would look to deliver the subject alongside our trusted online provider, KeyStone Educational, with students attending a blend of online and in-person lessons.

 We are always seeking ways to enrich our curriculum.
 Please do discuss with the Head of Sixth Form if you have strong feelings for a subject that we don't offer, but you feel we should.